Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Tube & Tire Removal

 1. Completely remove the Schrader valve from the valve stem.
 Even if the tube is ripped or punctured, having the valve open is still ideal.
-If you don’t have a valve stem tool, let as much air out as you can.
-If you have a valve stem nut, remove it, and save it.
+If you don’t have a valve stem tool, let out as much air as possible.
+If you have a valve stem nut, remove it and save it.

 2. Loosen the rim lock nut, but do not remove it.
 Give the rim lock a push to make sure it’s free.